yukukotani/Figma-Context-MCP/CONTRIBUTING.md

 ### What We're Looking For

+- **New features** - Expand the server's capabilities to support more Figma features
 - **Bug fixes** - Help us improve reliability
 - **Performance improvements** - Make the server faster
 - **Documentation improvements** - Help others understand the project